jmoenig/Snap/DEVLOG.md

 * gui, objects, blocks, byob: decoupled skeuomorphic/flat UI design from dark/bright UI theme
 * German translation update for UI Looks
 * updated dev version
+* threads: reverted to ringified variable blobs as valid inputs for variable setters

 ### 2024-09-02
 * lists: let list-based objects inherit variables from both other lists and also sprites and the stage, including from global variable scope